SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 ## Setting up Our Solution

-_To see the code with this step complete, use tag `01-emptyproject`._
+_To check out the code with this step complete so you can follow along, use tag `01-emptyproject`._

 For this example, we'll create two projects in the same solution: